Skip to content Skip to main navigation Report an accessibility issue

 Tennessee Enacts Population Estimates Program July 30, 2025 A new Tennessee law requires the use of annual population estimates for distributing state-shared revenues to counties and municipalities.
 Get up to speed on the new legislation, the Boyd Center’s role and plans for the first estimate release next July.

+A mural in Nashville that reads "Looking Pretty, Music City".
 Davidson County Tops 2024 List of Tennessee’s Fastest Growing Counties May 16, 2025 Census Bureau estimates show that Davidson County (Nashville) added the most population in Tennessee in 2024.
 International migration adjustments were a big factor as it outpaced Rutherford County for the first time since 2015.

+A view of downtown Memphis, TN, from South Main Street along the trolley tracks.
 Shelby County’s 2024 Population Decrease is the Nation’s Largest April 10, 2025 When a Tennessee county leads the nation in population loss, it grabs headlines.
 We analyzed the numbers behind this decline, compared them to past leaders and to other areas of the country.
 While these losses may continue, they likely won’t top the national charts in the future.